Stalker2106x/MenuFramework/README.md

     git submodule init
     git submodule update
-    make deps

-Then, running standard

-    make
+Don't forget tu build lua!
+To do so, go deep down "<REPOSITORY>/thirdparty/luac/" and run the following commands:

+    mkdir build
+    cd build
+    cmake ..

+When done, build lua with the generated tools, and go to next step.
+The project itself is based on CMake, which means you have to generate the build tools for it.
+Though, generating requires lua to be correctly compiled, so, make sure you have it correctly built before running cmake

+    cmake .

-should auto-generate the library based on your platform.
+Then, it should generate the correct build tools based on what your cmake is configured for.
-Tested on *C++14* compliant *MinGW, GCC, and MSBuild*.
+The library has been tested on *C++14* compliant *MinGW, GCC, and MSBuild*.
-Enjoy!
-Library binary will be built inside ./bin folder!

 ## Getting started